 Upon completing his Ph.D. and a short stay in the group of Prof. Youiti Ootuka at Tsukuba Research Center for Interdisciplinary Materials Science (TIMS) at the University, Yui moved to France and joined Quantronics Group at CEA-Saclay as a postdoctoral scholar in June 2009.
 At Saclay, he worked on hybrid quantum devices consisting of superconducting circuits and impurity spins in diamond and silicon.

 After spending a long time (six and a half years!) in France, he finally returned to the island where his mother was born and joined the Quantum Dynamics Unit at the very end of 2015.
-Since then, he is the PI of the Hybrid Quantum Device project team, a subgroup in the QD Unit.
+Since May 2021, he is an independent PI and forming a group, the Hybrid Quantum Device Team, in the Science and Technology Group at OIST.
 He is pursuing a couple of projects on hybrid quantum devices based on spins in solids (gem crystals).

 See also the Research Page for the details.